mimus-swift/Mimus/Documentation/README.md

 * **[Capturing Arguments](https://github.com/mimus-swift/Mimus/blob/master/Documentation/Capturing%20Arguments.md)**: Read this if you want to capture arguments for a more detailed inspection
 * **[Using Any Matchers](https://github.com/mimus-swift/Mimus/blob/master/Documentation/Any%20Matcher.md)**: Read this if you want to skip equality check for certain argument
 * **[Additional Matchers](https://github.com/mimus-swift/Mimus/blob/master/Documentation/Additional%20Matchers.md)**: Read this if you want to see how to use additional built in matchers like `InstanceOf`, `EqualTo`, `IdenticalTo`
+* **[Sourcery Stencil](https://github.com/mimus-swift/Mimus/blob/master/Documentation/Sourcery%20Stencil.md)**: Read this if you want to see how to use the Sourcery stencil